in2code-de/luxold/readme.md

 - Pagefunnel
 - First and last visit
 - Store attributes from any form on the website
-- Enricht information via IP: Country, Region, Company
+- Enrich information via IP: Country, Region, Company
 - Track any asset download

 ### Identification